 To help you on your journey to the powerful present moment of NOW, here are a few simple tips to incorporate mindfulness into your everyday life:

 - Choose to start your day rather than letting the day start you.
 Begin each day by simply noticing your breath before jumping out of bed.

 - Nourish yourself.
 Mindfully eat your lunch by noticing the colors, taste, and smells of the food.
 Try actually tasting your food!

-- Utilize your walks between meetings and around work.
+- Take walks between meetings and around work.
 That means no emails or texts — feel your feet on the floor, the air on the skin, and the possibility of greeting colleagues you pass rather than bumping into them while you stare at your phone.

-- Throughout the day, pause and take 5 conscious breaths.
+- Throughout the day, pause and take five conscious breaths.
 Just notice the breath.

 - Leverage my favorite mantra: Be Here Now.
 I use this mantra to check in with myself to see if I’m actually present to the moment and the people around me.

 In good times and tough times, these small steps have made a big impact on my state of mind.
 I’m thankful that I’ve learned ways to steady and focus myself as I move forward in my career, and I hope these tips help you stay in the NOW.